 The Outside Pool

 The next part was pretty neat.
-To get to the outside pools, you could walk out the door, or simply jump into a pool that connected the inside to the outer pool.
+To get to the outside pools, you could walk out the door, or simply swim through a little opening that connected the inner pool to the outer pool.
 Whoever designed this place made sure to pay as much attention to the outside design as they did with the building itself.

 The outer pool was also 34°C and surrounded by a deck with chairs for sunbathing…or napping.
 In the middle was a large stone structure with a mini waterfall that was strong enough to give me a nice head massage.
 And that was even the best part.
 On two sides of the pool were a few rows of massaging recliner built right into the water.